Have any questions?

 How are divisions formed?

-Our skill-ranking algorithm analyzes all of your historical Warzone stats to place you into a division with players of a similar skill level.
+Our skill-ranking algorithm analyzes all of your historical Halo Infinite stats to place you into a division with players of a similar skill level.
 As time goes on and we host more tournaments with more players, the algorithm improves on its own to better rank teams.

-Z League hosts kill race tournaments, here is a breakdown of how they work:
+- Z League hosts unique Halo tournaments, here is a breakdown of how they work:

-- Enter as many public Warzone games as you want with your team during your tournament's allotted time period.
+- Enter as many public Halo Infinite Team Slayer games as you want with your team during your tournament's allotted time period

-- We take the scores (kills + placement points) of your best games to determine your total score.
+- We take the total points of your best games to determine your total score

 Can I make changes to my team or edit teammates after registering?